 - Check the terms for minimum fare.
-My last couple of offers required my trips to be a minimum of $250 each, but this time it requires a minimum fare of $150.
-I’m not sure if that is a standard minimum for everyone or not, but of key important is that the fare must be a minimum of $150 prior to taxes.
-Last year, I wrote about how I managed to snag a fare that was almost exactly the right price by forcing United to show me a specific fare class.
-If you are looking at trips where your fare is just a little too low to trigger the offer, you’ll want to read that post to see how you can make it work.
+My offer requires a minimum fare of $300.
+The spend requirement likely differs depending on your targeted offer, but note that for my offer the fare must be a minimum of $300 prior to taxes.
+Last year, Nick wrote about how he managed to snag a fare that was almost exactly the right price by forcing United to show him a specific fare class.
+If you’re looking at trips where your fare is just a little too low to trigger the offer, you’ll want to read that post to see how you can make it work.

 - Must travel on United and United Express to qualify.
 Flights on Star Alliance partners do not count.

 - Activity posts pretty quickly.
 The last time around, Nick’s qualifying flights credited 2-3 days after he flew.
 Once he completed all activities, his Mile Play bonus miles posted within a week of his last flight (despite the terms indicating that the miles would post after the promotion end date).

 The usefulness of this offer will totally depend on the terms of your offer and your upcoming travel plans.
 In my case, I’m not going to be traveling anywhere in the next couple of months where I’d want to spend $300 on a ticket, so I’ll be giving this a miss.
 That’s a bit of a shame though because earning 9,400 bonus miles on a $300 (pre-taxes and fees) ticket means I’d be earning 31.33 MileagePlus miles per dollar.
 That’s a great return, especially seeing as it’s on top of the miles I’d already be earning.